UPPMAX/UPPMAX-documentation/docs/cluster_guides/singularity.md

 but note that Docker containers are typically designed to run with more privileges than are allowed with Singularity, so it's quite possible things do not work as expected.

-## Not all images may work everywhere!
+## Not all images may work everywhere

 Images run with the same linux kernel as the rest of the system.
 For HPC we systems, the kernel used tend to be quite old for stability reasons (with milou using very old kernels).
 This is not normally a problem, but can cause issues if the libraries of the images you try to run expects functionality added in newer kernels.
 How and what works is difficult to know without trying, but we have successfully started a shell in an image for the currently most recent Ubuntu release (17.04).

 ## Creating your own images

 If you have singularity on your own machine, you can create your own images and upload and run them from UPPMAX.
 Creating images directly on UPPMAX is not possible as it requires administrator (root) privileges (but see below).

 Singularity provides functionality to create and bootstrap images, and the installation contains example definitions for bootstrapping various images you can use as a start (like Ubuntu, Scientific Linux and so on).
 If you normally run Linux and have administrative access, you can install Singularity and build images locally, typical usage would be: